What is Federal Work-Study?

 Streamlined Application Process

-Federal Work-Study Partners are the only non-UW organizations with full access to the Student Jobs platform which is utilized for posting positions and collecting applications, allowing for a streamlined recruitment process.
+Federal Work-Study Partners are the only non-UW organizations with full access to the Student Jobs Platform which is utilized for posting positions and collecting applications, allowing for a streamlined recruitment process.

-Easier Recruitment of Student-Employees
+Simple Recruitment of Student-Employees

 Financial Benefits

-For approved off-campus work study partners, the student's Federal Work-Study allotment covers 75% of their hourly wage until the amount runs out.
+For approved off-campus work-study partners, the student's Federal Work-Study allotment covers 75% of their hourly wage until the amount runs out.
 If you pay students $10/hour, that leaves just $2.50/hour that your organization is responsible for!

 How it works:

-- Federal Work-Study Partners post their positions through the UW-Madison Student Jobs Platform.
+2. Federal Work-Study Partners post their positions through the UW-Madison Student Jobs Platform.

 Frequently Asked Questions